Single-sex education: New Zealand

+South Asia

 Bangladesh

 In Bangladesh, a large number of government and non-government schools and colleges are single-sex institutions except for the universities.
-Notable all Cantonment schools (non-residential schools run directly by Military), Zilla Schools (run directly by Government [First starting in early colonial ages]), Cadet colleges (residential schools run directly by Military) are single-sex schools.
+Notably, all Cantonment schools (non-residential schools run directly by Military), Zilla Schools (run directly by Government [First starting in early colonial ages]), Cadet colleges (residential schools run directly by Military) are single-sex schools.

 Conservative parents in Bangladesh tend to send their children to single-sex educational institutions.